sandeep6153/React-Youtube-Browser/README.md

 # React Youtube Browser
-Thi is a react application using the youtube api and displays the videos on demand.
+This is a react application using the youtube api and displays the videos on demand.

 ### Getting Started